Emergency ambulance claiming

 In most cases you won’t receive a bill as it will be taken care of between the state ambulance provider and nib.
 If you do receive a bill, all you need to do is follow your regular claiming process in Online Services, the nib App or by visiting one of our nib Retail Centres.

-If you have already paid the ambulance bill, please contact us and we will reimburse you.
-If you live in a state that provides ambulance services under their state ambulance scheme, you will need to contact the ambulance provider to request a refund.
+If you've already paid the ambulance bill, please contact us and we'll reimburse you.
+If you live in a state that provides ambulance services under a state scheme, you'll need to contact the ambulance provider to request a refund.

-A: If you have an nib international student or visitor cover, you are covered for emergency ambulance transport and treatment when medically necessary.
+If you have an nib international student or visitor cover, you're covered for emergency ambulance transport and treatment when medically necessary.
 An ambulance should be called when you are in an emergency or life threatening situation by dialling 000.